-Therefore, it is a good idea to clear the format before you use it.
-You can clear the format by using the code
+Therefore, it is a good idea to clear the format before you use it as I have done in the above examples.

-You can see the we used this in the second SearchFormat example above.
+You can see we used this in the second SearchFormat example above.

 In many cases you will want to search for multiple occurrences of the same value.
 To do this we use the Find function first.
 Then we use the .FindNext function to find the next item.